chenlujjj/VictoriaTraces/docs/victoriatraces/README.md

 These endpoints can be used for building a flexible per-partition backup / restore schemes as described [in these docs](#backup-and-restore).

-These endpoints can be used also for setting up automated multi-tier storage schemes where recently ingested data is stored to VictoriaTraces instances with fast NVMe (SSD) disks, while historical data is gradully migrated to VictoriaTraces instances with slower, but bigger and less expensive HDD disks.
+These endpoints can be used also for setting up automated multi-tier storage schemes where recently ingested data is stored to VictoriaTraces instances with fast NVMe (SSD) disks, while historical data is gradually migrated to VictoriaTraces instances with slower, but bigger and less expensive HDD disks.
 This scheme can be implemented with the following simple cron job, which must run once per day:

 1. To copy per-day partition for the older day stored at NVMe from NVMe to HDD, with the help of [`rsync`](https://en.wikipedia.org/wiki/Rsync).